Generic Name: mequinol and tretinoin (ME-kwin-ol, TRET-i-noin) (Topical route)

 To use this medicine:

-- You should not shower or bathe for at least 6 hours after applying the medicine.
+- Do not shower or bathe for at least 6 hours after applying the medicine.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.